paulvarache/grunt-node-startup/README.md

 ### Usage Examples

 #### Custom Options
 In this example, we change the location of the log file and set the port to 4000.
-We choose to put the satrup script in the 'dist' folder.
+We choose to put the satrup script in the '/etc/init.d' folder.

 ```js
 grunt.initConfig({